Last update October 20th, 2014

 Every blogger would like to read a pitch that works because we all want to help when we can.
 But no blogger can help everyone and nor should they try.

-What’s the best way for someone to pitch you?
+What’s the best way for someone to pitch their idea to you?